Oops and Daisies

 In the Midwest, gardening season is finally upon us!
 We loved our raised garden bed last year — and all the tomatoes and vegetables we grew inside it — and this year we decided to add another one to expand our garden.

-I’ll be the first to admit I’m not very handy.
-This year though was the the year we finally invested in getting some tools of our own, rather than borrowing them from neighbors or family.
+This year was the the year we finally invested in getting some tools of our own, rather than borrowing them from neighbors or family.
 Now, we have some fun projects in the works (so stay tuned!).
-But what’s cool is that raised garden beds are pretty easy.
+But, fortunately for us — a family new to DIY — is that raised garden beds are pretty easy to build.
 (Affiliate links included).

 raised garden bed

-So easy in fact, that there are kits online (like these) that come with everything you need — but they still require assembly.
-That’s why we decided to make our own, so they fit our yard just the way we wanted.
-We did some research and then got to work.
+So easy in fact, that there are kits online (like these), which come with everything you need even if they still require assembly.
+We decided to make our own though, because we wanted them to fit our yard just the way we envisioned.
+After doing some research, we got to work.
 Here are a few things we learned along the way:

 Decide Where You Want The Raised Garden Bed